wjzhengsh/blockchain/howto/ibp-console-create-app.md

 ```
 {:codeblock}

-## Download your connection profile
+## Downloading your connection profile
 {: #ibp-console-app-profile}

 Applications are able to submit transactions only to the smart contracts that have been instantiated on channels.
 As a result, the information you need to connect to interact with a smart contract can be found in the list of instantiated smart contracts in your console.
 This means you must have already installed and instantiated your smart contract.